Linguaggio dei segni LIS

 Significantly, Article 32 of the CRPD specifically focuses on international cooperation and recognizes the responsibility of countries that have ratified the convention to include people with a disability in their international development efforts.
 Additionally, Article 11 of the CRPD specifies countries’ obligations under international humanitarian law to ensure the protection and safety of persons with disabilities in situations of risk including armed conflict, humanitarian emergencies and natural disasters.
 Both of these Articles direct attention to the concerns and contributions of people with a disability within a country’s international cooperation efforts, demanding that nation states undertake ‘appropriate and effective measures between and among States and, as appropriate, in partnership with relevant international and regional organisations and civil society; in particular with organisations of persons with a disability’.

 Switzerland ratified the CRPD in May 2014.
 This means that Switzerland is legally bound to implement the Convention and must report on its progress to the United Nations Committee on the Rights of Persons with Disabilities on a periodic basis.
-The first review of Switzerland has been postponed due to COVID-19 and will likely take place in September of 2021.
+The first review of Switzerland took place in March 2022.
+See the Concluding Observations received by Switzerland from the Committee here.

 The UN CRPD, which was adopted in 2006 and came into force in 2008, has so far been ratified by 177 states (as of April 2018).